tacoda/tacoda/README.md

 ---

-- 👨‍💻 My favorite programming languages are: Ruby, Rust, Elixir, and Clojure.
+- 👨‍💻 My favorite programming languages are: Ruby and Rust.
 - 🔭 I’m currently working on building more substantial, complete applications with Rust.
 - 🌱 I’m currently learning more about web application security.
 - 👯 I’m looking to collaborate on open source projects.
-- 💬 How to reach me: [Contact Form](https://14c3lb7tvwf.typeform.com/to/A6wavkIt)
+- 💬 How to reach me: [Email](mailto:ijohnson@tacoda.dev)
 - 😄 Pronouns: he/him/his